EnergyInnovation/eps-docs/docs/index.md

 ## Project Overview Video

 <div class="iframe-container"><iframe loading="lazy" src="https://www.youtube.com/embed/LuP6vUhrDx8" allow="autoplay; encrypted-media" allowfullscreen></iframe></div>

-## Additional Information

-The EPS is released under the GNU General Public License version 3 (GPLv3) or any later version and is free and open-source software.
-For more information, please see the [Software License](software-license) page.

-The EPS has benefited from the work of many [contributors and reviewers](acknowledgement).

 ---
 *This page was last updated in version 3.0.0.*